An overview of all awards and funding opportunities of the Ethologische Gesellschaft, including deadlines, can be downloaded here.

-The society is awarding research grants to support original research projects; stipends for Master students or students in the pilot phase of PhD projects; support for workshops and Conference attendance grants.
+The society is awarding research grants to support original research projects; stipends for MSc students or students in the pilot phase of PhD projects; support for workshops and conference attendance grants.

-We offer a list with Institutions teaching Behavioural Biology at the academic level.
+We offer a list of institutions teaching Behavioural Biology at the academic level.

-The Ethologische Gesellschaft is a non-profit organziation.
-Donations are 100 % used to support excellent young researchers.
+The Ethologische Gesellschaft is a non-profit organization and we are always grateful for donations.
+Donations are 100% used to support excellent young researchers.
 Donation receipts (for tax refunds) will be provided on request; please contact the treasurer.

 Donations should be sent to: